dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/postgres-profile.md

 #### search_path

 The `search_path` config controls the Postgres "search path" that dbt configures when opening new connections to the database.
-By default, the Postgres search path is `"$user, public"`, meaning that unqualified table names will be searched for in the `public` schema, or a schema with the same name as the logged-in user. **Note:** Setting the `search_path` to a custom value is not necessary or recommended for typical usage of dbt.
+By default, the Postgres search path is `"$user, public"`, meaning that unqualified <Term id="table" /> names will be searched for in the `public` schema, or a schema with the same name as the logged-in user. **Note:** Setting the `search_path` to a custom value is not necessary or recommended for typical usage of dbt.

 #### role